b4bygroot/b4bygroot.github.io/_posts/2020-12-10-HTB_Openkeys_Writeup.md

 ---
 title: OpenKeyS Machine Writeup- HackTheBox
 date: 2020-12-10 00:30:00
-excerpt: A retired windows box from HackTheBox, vulnerable to EternalBlue (MS17-010), exploited manually and gained
+excerpt: A linux box from HackTheBox, owned through OS vulnerabilities.
+Note that this is still an active box, so try a
-         SYSTEM access.
+         little harder before heading inside.
 thumbnail: /assets/images/OpenKeyS/info.png
 categories:
 - HTB